genomicsclass/book/pages/random_variables.md

 ## Distributions

 We have explained what we mean by *null* in the context of null hypothesis but what exactly is a distribution?
 The simplest way to think of a *distribution* is as a compact description of many numbers.
 For example, in the previous section we defined an object 'null' with 10,000 average differences created under the null.
-To define a distribution we compute, for all possible values of $a$ the proportion of numbers in our list that are below $a$.
+To define a distribution we compute, for all possible values of $$a$$ the proportion of numbers in our list that are below $$a$$.
 We use the following notation

 $$ F(a) \equiv \mbox{Pr}(x \leq a) $$

 This is called the empirical cumulative distribution function.
-We can plot $F(a)$ versus $a$ like this
+We can plot $$F(a)$$ versus $$a$$ like this

 ```r